 He has over 35 years of experience in payment systems, cards, treasury, transaction banking and fund management gained in UK and international financial services.
 He sits as a non-executive or independent member on a number of bodies.

-Kevin is currently a non-executive Board member and the Chair of Audit, Risk & Governance Committee at Phone-paid Services Authority, non-executive Chairman of FundRock Management SA, Chair of the Advisory Committee of Form³ Financial Cloud and is an independent Board member and Chair of the Strategic Advisory Forum on the RGTS/CHAPS Board at the Bank of England.
+Kevin is currently a Senior Independent Board member and the Chair of Audit, Risk & Governance Committee at Phone-paid Services Authority, independent Board member and Chair of the Strategic Advisory Forum on the RGTS/CHAPS Board at the Bank of England and is also a member of the Advisory Board of Form³ Financial Cloud.
 He was also on the inaugural advisory panel for the UK Payment Systems Regulator until mid-2015.

 Kevin is a Fellow of the Chartered Institute of Bankers and was with RBS for 35 years, where he was Global Head of Transaction Services until April 2014.
 He has a strong external profile as an industry expert and speaker on global transaction banking, payments and treasury/funds business and regulatory issues.
 He has represented RBS and the UK on a number of external bodies.
-He had direct involvement in the design and development of the UK’s Faster Payments service and became the inaugural Chairman of the UK Faster Payments Scheme in November 2011, a position that he held until 2013.
+He had direct involvement in the design and development of the UK’s Faster Payments service and was the inaugural Chairman of the UK Faster Payments Scheme.

 Kevin is also a member of the Payment Systems Regulator’s Enforcement Decisions Committee.

 John is currently Chair of Shawbrook Bank Plc, non-executive Chair of ANZ Bank Europe Ltd, senior non-executive director at Ford Credit Europe Plc and Chair of the Board Risk Committee.
 He previously held a non-executive director position at Motability Operations Plc and as a member of the Audit Committee until December 2017.
-He retired from the Board of Aldermore Bank Plc, where he had been interim Chair and Chair of the Board Risk Committee, in April 2015.
+In April 2015, he retired from the Board of Aldermore Bank Plc, where he had been interim Chair and Chair of the Board Risk Committee.

 Peter was formerly a Board member of the Association of Professional Financial Advisers (APFA), and is a Chartered Insurer and a Chartered Director.